zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/04-installing-liferay-on-tomcat.markdown

 ## Installing Liferay Dependencies [](id=installing-liferay-dependencies)

-1. Extract the bundle to a temporary location of your choosing.
+1. Extract the bundle to a temporary location.
 You'll copy a number of resources from this bundle to your Tomcat server as you manually install Liferay.

-2. Copy all the JARs from your bundle's `$TOMCAT_HOME/lib/ext` folder to your application server's `$TOMCAT_HOME/lib/ext` folder.
+2. Copy all the JARs from your bundle's `$TOMCAT_HOME/lib/ext` folder to your installation's `$TOMCAT_HOME/lib/ext` folder.
 If the `$TOMCAT_HOME/lib/ext` folder doesn't exist on your application server, create it.